theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 To access the web UI of yunIO, open a web browser of your choice and enter the URL the server that yunIO is running on.<br>
 The URL pattern to access the yunIO Web UI is `http://[host]:[port]`.
 Example: `http://localhost:8077`.<br>
 - If the yunIO service runs on a local server, replace `[host]` with *localhost*.
-- If the yunIO service does not run on the same machine as the browser, replace `[host]` with the name of the host on which the service runs.
+- If the yunIO service does not run on the same machine as the browser, replace `[host]` with the name or IP address of the host on which the service runs.
 - After the installation of yunIO the web UI is accessible under the default port 8077. <br>
 You can configure the port under *Settings* in the yunIO Web UI